spinkx/spinkx-content-marketing/readme.txt

 = 1.6 'Auto Boost' starts distributing your blog stories across the network as soon as you hot the Publish Button.
 Faster than SEO can kick in, start growing your traffic.

 = 1.7 Powerful Analytics Dash board, to help you derive meaningful analysis out of Data.
 All in real time.

 == 2.
-Ad Revenue & Monetisation.
-Native ads. ==
+Ad Revenue & Monetization.
+Native ads.
+Affiliate ads ==

 = 2.1.
 Earn the highest CPM in the industry.
 Real Time. = We share maximum of our revenue form sponsored content or affiliate campaigns.
 We run affiliate and native ad campaign for our clients, and when they are visible on your sidebar as “Sponsored Posts” you earn revenue.
 These campaigns may run on CPM or CPC and we share the revenue to you in real-time and you could totally transfer the money to your PayPal.